vcflib/vcflib/test/pytest/vcfcreatemulti.md

 ```

 Check if the legacy version is still the same.
-Note it only retains the first genotype.
+Note it only retains the first genotype and has duplicate 'CC' alt alleles.
+INFO fields are not correct either.

 ```python
 >>> sh("../build/vcfcreatemulti ../samples/10158243-after-vcfwave.vcf|grep -v ^\#")